ephraimduncan/awesome-developer-dictionary/README.md

 - **sandbox**: a testing environment that isolates untested code changes and outright experimentation from the production environment or repository, in the context of software development including Web development and revision control.
 - **SDLC (Software Development Life Cycle)**: Software Development Life Cycle (SDLC) is a process used by the software industry to design, develop and test high quality softwares.
 The SDLC aims to produce a high-quality software that meets or exceeds customer expectations, reaches completion within times and cost estimates.
 It is also referred to as the application development life-cycle.
 - **server**: a computer that provides data to other computers.
+- **sequence model**: a model whose inputs have a sequential dependence.
+For example, predicting the next video watched from a sequence of previously watched videos.
 - **setter**: a method that sets the value of a property.
 - **sitemap**: Outline of all pages on a website, organized in hierarchical order — much like the outlines you used to use for your college term papers.
 - **SOA (Service Oriented Architecture)**: Service-oriented architecture (SOA) is a style of software design where services are provided to the other components by application components, through a communication protocol over a network.